Colorado Leads the Way in Accessible Travel

-We spent a week in Denver, Colorado with a group of people with disabilities – ranging from 5 years old to 72 years old, from paralyzed advocates to blind creators to showcase something special:
+Wheel the World spent a week in Colorado, with a diverse group of people with disabilities — ranging in age from 5 to 72, from paralyzed advocates to blind creators — to showcase something truly special: the power of accessibility and community.

 “Many people believe that traveling with disabilities is hard, almost impossible.
 On this trip, we proved them wrong.” - Alvaro Silberstein, CEO and Co-founder of Wheel the World